Catherine-Russell/Facebook-Clone/README.md

 - Users can view other people's posts on their profile.
 - Users can upload pictures and gifs to their posts to make them more interesting!

-**<ins>Server</ins>**
+## How it works

-The server, built using Node.js and Express, handles authentication, posts, comments, avatars, and user data.
+The **server**, built using Node.js and Express, handles authentication, posts, comments, avatars, and user data.
 - **Express**: Web application framework for handling HTTP requests.
 - **JWT**: JSON Web Token for user authentication.
 - **Multer**: Middleware for handling file uploads.

-**<ins>Client</ins>**

-The client, built using React, offers a user interface for interacting with Acebook.
+The **client**, built using React, offers a user interface for interacting with Acebook.
 - **React**: JavaScript library for building user interfaces.
 - **React Router**: Library for handling navigation and routing.
 - **CSS Modules**: Modular CSS styling for components.

-**<ins>Testing</ins>**

-The project includes testing with Cypress and Jest.
+The project includes **testing** with Cypress and Jest.
 As we were building on a legacy codebase, we introduced testing in order to protect the stability and reliability of the existing functionality as we made changes.
 - **Cypress**: End-to-end testing framework for web applications.
 - **Jest**: JavaScript testing framework for unit and integration testing.